-As of February 2014, the United Nations had registered almost 600,000 refugees in Jordan, with over 80,000 registered in the refugee camp Za’atri, now the fourth largest city in Jordan and the second biggest refugee camp in the world.
+As of August 2014, the United Nations had registered 611,000 refugees in Jordan, with over 80,000 registered in the refugee camp Za’atri, now the fourth largest city in Jordan and the second biggest refugee camp in the world.

 Approximately 80 percent of Syrian refugees in Jordan live in urban areas in the north of Jordan, while the remaining 20 percent live in three main camps: Za’atari, Marjeeb al-Fahood, and Cyber City.
 A fourth camp, Al-Azraq, is set to open in the coming months.